 In addition to revealing that updated kitchens often bring positive lifestyle changes, the survey found homeowners are increasingly willing to spend big on their kitchen renovation.
 Houzz’s report shows that people are willing to spend up to $100,000 on a kitchen renovation.

 Somewhat surprisingly, a majority of homeowners aren’t updating their kitchen with the goal of adding value to their home.
 Only 8 percent of homeowners surveyed renovated their kitchens to add value to their home.
 In other words, most homeowners renovate to improve their lives.

 If you plan on staying put, here are some reasons to renovate your kitchen:

-Increased family time: A whopping 49 percent of homeowners underwent a kitchen renovation to encourage more family time.
+- Increased family time: A whopping 49 percent of homeowners underwent a kitchen renovation to encourage more family time.
 Having an inviting space to prepare and eat meals can bring your family together.
 You’ll spend less time waiting on a table at a restaurant and more time enjoying time together.

-Get a fresh look: Of course, sometimes you need to renovate your kitchen because you just can’t stand to look at it anymore.
+- Get a fresh look: Of course, sometimes you need to renovate your kitchen because you just can’t stand to look at it anymore.
 This was the case with 43 percent of survey respondents who wanted to freshen up their kitchens.
-While it might not be directly related to your health, having a space you love instead of loathe can increase your happiness and well-being.
+While it might not be directly related to your health, having a space you love instead can increase your happiness and well-being.

 You’re signed up